 For academic research conducted by an individual or institution that has a formal relationship with the HMIS Lead Agency.
 The research must be conducted by an individual employed by or affiliated with the organization or institution.
 All research projects must be conducted under a written research agreement approved in writing by the Designated HMIS Agency Contacts or Executive Director.
 The written research agreement must:

-Establish the rules and limitations for processing personal information and providing security for personal information the research.
+Establish the rules and limitations for processing personal information and providing security for personal information during the research.

 Provide for the return or proper disposal of all personal information at the conclusion of the research.